cloud-computer/cloud-computer/README.md

 Repeatable.
 Reliable.
 Infinitely Scalable.

 The cloud computer is a one click deploy computer accessible through any web browser.
-It is composed of cloud native technologies, enabling infinite compute scale and 100% infrastructure as code.
+It is composed of cloud native technologies with 100% infrastructure as code.

+## Use Cases

+### Unified Production and Development Environment

+Environment differences between 'production' and 'development' are notorious for causing unexpected system failures.
+The cloud computer is infinitely scalable; deploy a 4 CPU 8GB RAM cloud computer for development, and scale it up to 120 CPU 256GB RAM for production.
+Same environment for development and production - no developer unfamiliarity.

 ## Getting Started